Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Introduction

 \subsection{Acknowledgements}

-We would like to express our gratitude to Dustin Clausen, David Corwin, Ishai Dan-Cohen, Elden Elmanto, Bruno Kahn, Marc Levine, Chris\-tophe Soul\'e and Jakob Stix for taking the time to answer our questions during the writing of this paper.
+We would like to express our gratitude to Dustin Clausen, David Corwin, Ishai Dan-Cohen, Brendan Creutz, Elden Elmanto, Annette Huber-Klawitter, Bruno Kahn, Marc Levine, Chris\-tophe Soul\'e and Jakob Stix for taking the time to answer our questions during the writing of this paper.

 L.A.B.\ is supported by the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation under grant number 550031.
 M.L.\ and T.K.\ were supported in part by the LOEWE research unit USAG and acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 GAUS, project number 444845124.
-M.L.\ is currently supported by an NWO Vidi grant.
+M.L.\ was also supported by an NWO Vidi grant and an MPIM postdoc scholarship.